1. Use whole beans

 Get fresh roast coffee.

 Roasting changes the chemical makeup of the beans and this process doesn’t end when the beans are pulled out and packed.
-The transformation continues for up to three days, with the beans slowly releasing carbon dioxide in a process called “degassing”.
+The transformation continues for a few days up to approximately 2 weeks, with the beans slowly releasing carbon dioxide in a process called “degassing”.
 If you’ve seen a bag of coffee puffed up like a balloon, this is what’s happening.

-This is why supermarket coffee tastes bitter: enormous batches are roasted abroad, then shipped to Hong Kong.
+This is why supermarket coffee tastes bitter and weird: enormous batches are roasted abroad, then shipped to Hong Kong.
 By the time they’re on the shelf it’s well over a month old, if you’re lucky.
 The only way to make it drinkable, is by drowning it in milk and sugar.

 Adjust your coffee grind size.